flenniken/statictea/docs/tostring.md

 # valueToStringRB

-Return th string representation of the Value for use in the replacement blocks.
+Return the string representation of the Value for use in the replacement blocks.

 ```nim
 func valueToStringRB(value: Value): string